 2. Do not waste time pondering over answers

 Write what you know and leave what you don’t for the time being.
-Once you have finished writing the answers for all the questions you know, revisit the questions you have left and try to answer as many as you can.
+Once you have finished writing the answers to all the questions you know, revisit the questions you have left and try to answer as many as you can.

 3. Do speed training with sample papers before exams